 At least some of the differences between the evolution of CTI on ACIS and XIS can possibly be due to operating at different focal plane temperatures.
 ACIS is kept much colder at -120°C than XIS at -90° C, so many of the common electron traps that cause CTI have been frozen out.
-In order to minimize the effect of the sacrificial charge from the particle background, we can compare the line energy evolution of ACIS after the sacrificial charge correction discussed in the previous section to XIS without charge injection.
+In order to minimize the effect of the sacrificial charge from the particle background, we can compare the line energy evolution of ACIS after the sacrificial charge correction discussed in the previous section (Figure 11) to XIS without charge injection (Figure 5).
 The rate of change is much higher for XIS than for ACIS by about an order of magnitude for both the FI and BI CCDs.
-While this could be due to a higher level of damaging particle radiation, it could also be due to the higher CCD temperatures. one thing that isn't fair in this comparison - I'm removing the gain decrease for ACIS which reduces the final CTI change number, but I'm not doing anything equivalent for XIS
+While this could be due to a higher level of damaging particle radiation, it could also be due to the higher CCD temperatures. this comparison isn't completely fair yet - I'm removing the gain decrease for ACIS which reduces the final CTI change number, but I'm not doing anything equivalent for XIS

-Fortunately, the ACIS team has performed a series of CTI measurements at different temperatures separated by six years (Grant et al. 2006).
-By comparing the time evolution at -120° C and -90° C we can determine how large the CTI change on ACIS would be at either temperature and then compare to the actual change measured for XIS to see how much of the difference is due to temperature rather than anything else.
-We have reanalyzed the data used in Grant et al. (2006) to duplicate the data analysis techniques used for this paper.
+Fortunately, the ACIS team has performed a series of CTI measurements at different temperatures on two occasions separated by six years (Grant et al. 2006).
+We can use this data to compare the time evolution at -120°C and -90°C, determine how large the CTI change on ACIS would be at either temperature, and then compare to the actual change measured for XIS to see how much of the difference is due to temperature rather than anything else.
+We have reanalyzed the data used in Grant et al. (2006) to duplicate the data analysis techniques used in this paper.
+The representative FI CCD, ACIS-I3, was not in use during the first set of temperature measurements, so it is replaced in this analysis by ACIS-S2 which should have similar characteristics.
+We can only compare the line energy and not the line width evolution, as the much higher level of CTI on ACIS makes measurement of the width at warm temperatures problematic.
+For both the FI and BI CCDs, the change in line energy with time is about three times larger at -90°C than at -120°C which can be compared to the order of magnitude difference in the previous paragraph.
+While temperature can explain some of the difference between the line energy evolution of ACIS and XIS, it cannot account for all of the difference.